-The following qualifications are preferred (not mandatory):
+The following qualifications are preferred:

-- Minimum 2 years service in the Fire Service of B.C. - Instructional experience - Currently enrolled in the Certification Program - Experience as an Evaluator in the Certification Program - Willingness to provide two 2 1/2 day instructional techniques programs based on the timetable and materials coordinated by the Fire Academy.
+- Minimum 5 years' current service in the Fire Service of B.C. - Training experience - Active enrollment in the Certification Program - Experience as an Evaluator in the Certification Program - Willingness to provide a minimum of two 21⁄2 day instructional techniques programs based on the timetable and materials coordinated by the Fire Academy.
 This may involve travel to other Fire Departments.
-(Travel expenses reimbursed by the Fire Academy).
+(Travel expenses reimbursed by the Fire Academy.)